rsandrade/xadrez/README.md

-This version of Xadrez is not being updated anymore, to check the best version go to the official [BTCPay Server Documentation](https://github.com/btcpayserver/btcpayserver-doc)
+This version of Xadrez is not being updated anymore.
+Get the best version at the official [BTCPay Server Documentation](https://github.com/btcpayserver/btcpayserver-doc)

 ======================